 Don’t misunderstand this to interpret that all religions are universality seeking or worshipping the same god.
-That is a lie from demonic spirits.
-There are a multitude of false religions that teach about a god, or gods, of their own design and desires.
+That is a demonic lie.
+There are a multitude of false religions that teach about a “god,” or “gods,” of their own design and desires.
 Many religions even include teachings about Jesus in their belief statements, including Him as a inspirational teacher or honorable man.
-But, those religions oppose the Almighty God and trample on the Lord Jesus.
+Yet, those religions oppose the Almighty God and trample on the Lord Jesus.
 And those who fall prey to these erroneous doctrines are, in fact, rejecting Jesus as their Lord and Savior.

 Those who have heard the name of Jesus, or had an opportunity to learn of Him, are responsible for their knowledge and actions.
 “Whoever believes in (Jesus as their personal Lord and Savior) is not condemned, but whoever does not believe stands condemned already because he has not believed in the name of God’s one and only Son” (John 3:18).